ckz8780/elastic_django/README.md

 # Elastic Django!

-A little app to demonstrate the basic process for launching a modern Django app on AWS Elastic Beanstalk.
+A little app to demonstrate the basic process for launching a Django app on AWS Elastic Beanstalk.
+This is NOT production-ready and uses a sqlite3 database on an ephemeral EC2 instance which will be lost on every application update! to make this production ready you must use an external database among many other things.
+This just demonstrates the basic process and starter config.

+#### Basic process:

+1. Create venv, activate and start django project/apps
+2. Install requirements (including `awsebcli`) and create requirements.txt
+3. Create `.ebextensions/django.config` (Handles launching WSGI app)
+4. Create Elastic Beanstalk repo: `eb init -p python-3.6 [repo-name]`
+5. Set up SSH for EC2: `eb init` again or `eb ssh --setup`
+6. Create your EB env: `eb create [env-name]`
+7. Get CNAME with `eb status` and add it to `ALLOWED_HOSTS` in settings.py
+8. Optionally, configure git with `eb use [env-name]` while checked out on the branch you want to tie to that environment
+9. Update settings with `STATIC_ROOT = /static/`
+10. Configure `.ebextensions/db-migrate.config` (Handles initial DB migrations and static files)
+11. Deploy with `eb deploy`
+12. Navigate to CNAME from step 7 and you should see your default Django successful launch page!
+13. Don't forget to terminate your EC2 instance to prevent pointless charges when you're done experimenting! `eb terminate [env-name]`
+14. If you want to recreate it again, just `eb create [env-name]` and pick up with step 7 to update settings accordingly

-### Output of creation for Reference:
+#### Example output of creation for reference:

 ```
 (venv_elastic_django) D:\CFE_Project\venv_elastic_django\src>eb create elastic-django-env